-(Deprecated; use --replica-info instead) When backing up a replica server, this option captures information needed to set up an identical replica server.
+For MySQL Enterprise Backup 8.0.31 and earlier (deprecated since 8.0.32; use --replica-info instead): When backing up a replica server, this option captures information needed to set up an identical replica server.
 It creates a file meta/ibbackup_slave_info inside the backup directory, containing a CHANGE MASTER statement with the binary log position and name of the binary log file of the source server.
 This information is also printed in the mysqlbackup output.
 To set up a new replica for this source, restore the backup data on another server, start a replica server on the backup data, and issue a CHANGE MASTER command with the binary log position saved in the ibbackup_slave_info file.
 See Section 8.1, "Setting Up a New replica" for instructions.